vkaravir/JSAV/README.txt

 * Check out the JSAV repository.
-For example, at the commandline you can do the following to create a new JSAV folder or directory: git clone git://github.com/vkaravir/JSAV.git JSAV
+For example, at the commandline you can do the following to create a new JSAV folder or directory: git clone git://github.com/vkaravir/JSAV.git JSAV (Note that this is a read-only URL.
+If you are joining the developer team, and you are not sufficiently familiar with Git to know what to do to set things up right to be able to push changes, talk to us about it.)
 * Go to the JSAV folder or directory that you just created and run: make setup
   This will download all of the various standard development libraries